robdimsdale/paketo-website/content/docs/howto/bom.md

 ---
-title: "How to Access the Bill of Materials"
+title: "How to Access the Software Bill of Materials"
 weight: 345
 menu:
   main:
     parent: "howto"
-    name: "Access the Bill of Materials"
+    name: "Access the SBOM"
 ---

-This documentation explains how to access the bill of materials (BOM) on an app image built using Paketo buildpacks.
-For more in-depth field definitions and details check out the [bill of materials concept page][concepts/bom].
+This documentation explains how to access the software bill of materials (SBOM) on an app image built using Paketo buildpacks.
+For more in-depth field definitions and details check out the [software bill of materials concept page][concepts/bom].

-## Access the Bill of Materials on a Sample Node Application
+## Access the Software Bill of Materials on a Sample Node Application

-You can access the bill of materials in the metadata of any app image created with Paketo buildpacks.
+You can access the software bill of materials in the metadata of any app image created with Paketo buildpacks.

 1. Follow the [Node.js Getting Started tutorial][tutorial/nodejs] to build the Node.js `paketo-demo-app` image.

-2. Use the pack CLI retrieve the bill of materials metadata.
+2. Use the pack CLI retrieve the software bill of materials metadata.
 {{< code/copyable >}}
 pack inspect-image paketo-demo-app --bom
 {{< /code/copyable >}}